Which is correct, "Hearing Impaired" or "Deaf and Hard of Hearing"?

-Sign language interpreters are highly trained professionals who have passed written and performance exams through Registry of Interpreters for the Deaf (RID) and hold credentials.
-They render the message accurately, remaining impartial and adhere to a Code of Professional Conduct, which includes confidentiality.
+Sign language interpreters are highly trained professionals who have passed written and performance exams through the Registry of Interpreters for the Deaf (RID) and hold credentials.
+They render the message accurately, remaining impartial and adhering to a Code of Professional Conduct, including confidentiality.

 Why should I hire a sign language interpreter?

-Sign language interpreters facilitate to communicate between hearing user and deaf or hard of hearing user to make communication clear and effective that can prevent from resulting legal liability.
+Sign language interpreters facilitate communication between hearing users and deaf or hard of hearing users, making communication clear and effective to prevent resulting legal liability.

 Who certifies a sign language interpreter?

-Registry of Interpreters for the Deaf (RID) is the leading organization in establishing a national standard of quality for sign language interpreters.
+Registry of Interpreters for the Deaf (RID) is the leading organization in establishing a national quality standard for sign language interpreters.
 They do the testing and rating for sign language interpreters nationally.
 A Code of Ethics binds certified sign language interpreters for confidentiality, impartiality, and professionalism to ensure a true and accurate interpretation through RID.

 What is a Certified Deaf Interpreter (CDI), and why would I need one?

-The sign language interpreters who are Deaf themselves, have been trained to interpret for Deaf patients who may have a little knowledge or none to American Sign Language (ASL).
-For instance, a deaf individual from other country moves in America and is not fluent and uses a mixture of gesture/body language/home signs or minimal language skills, preventing them from using ASL, a CDI would work with a certified sign language interpreter to facilitate communication between the Deaf individual and the hearing person.
+The sign language interpreters who are Deaf themselves have been trained to interpret for Deaf patients who may have little knowledge or none of American Sign Language (ASL).
+For instance, a deaf individual from another country moves to America and is not fluent and uses a mixture of gesture/body language/home signs or minimal language skills, preventing them from using ASL, a CDI would work with a certified sign language interpreter to facilitate communication between the Deaf individual and the hearing person.

 What ethical standards are your service providers expected to abide by?

-Sign language interpreters who are members of the Registry of Interpreters for the Deaf (RID) and National Association of the Deaf (NAD) abide by the Professional Code of Conduct.
+Sign language interpreters who are members of the Registry of Interpreters for the Deaf (RID) and the National Association of the Deaf (NAD) abide by the Professional Code of Conduct.
 Click by NAD-RID Code of Professional Conduct.

 If you have any concerns about an ethical situation, please do not hesitate to call us at 813-785-1214 or send us an email at email@example.com.